Pete Duel

-Peter Ellstrom Deuel (February 24, 1940 – December 31, 1971), known professionally as Pete Duel, was an American stage, television, and film actor, best known for his starring role as outlaw Hannibal Heyes (alias Joshua Smith) in the television series Alias Smith and Jones.
+Peter Ellstrom Deuel (February 24, 1940 – December 31, 1971), known professionally as Pete Duel, was an American stage, television, and film actor, who starred as outlaw Hannibal Heyes (alias Joshua Smith) in the television series Alias Smith and Jones.

 Early life

 Duel was born in Rochester, New York, the eldest of three children born to Dr. Ellsworth and Lillian Deuel (née Ellstrom).
-His brother Geoffrey Deuel was also an actor, best known for his role in Chisum (1970) and numerous episodic television appearances of the 1960s and 1970s; their sister's name was Pamela.
+His brother Geoffrey Deuel (1943–2024) was also an actor, (appearing in Chisum (1970) and episodic television appearances of the 1960s and 1970s) their sister's name was Pamela.

 He attended Penfield High School, where he worked on the yearbook staff, campaigned for student government, and was a member of the National Thespians Society.
 He graduated in 1957 and attended St. Lawrence University in Canton, New York, where he majored in English.
 He was a member of Phi Sigma Kappa fraternity.
 He preferred performing in the drama department's productions to studying for his classes during his two years there.
 When his father came to see him in The Rose Tattoo, he realized that his son was only wasting time and money at the university, and told him to follow a career in acting.

 Moving to New York City, Duel landed a role in a touring production of the comedy Take Her, She's Mine.
 To find work in the movies, Duel and his mother drove across the country to Hollywood, California, in 1963, with only a tent to house them each night.